The Promotion (The Studio): Development

 The episode was written by series creators Seth Rogen, Evan Goldberg, Peter Huyck, Alex Gregory and Frida Perez, and directed by Rogen and Goldberg.

 Casting

 Martin Scorsese guest stars in the episode as himself.

 The episode includes a guest appearance by Martin Scorsese, playing himself.
-According to Seth Rogen, the cameos "had to all be people that served a very specific role in the stories."
+According to Rogen, the cameos "had to all be people that served a very specific role in the stories."
 He said that when choosing Scorsese as guest star, he was looking for a director whom Matt would idolize and who would also make a film based on Jonestown, with Scorsese being the first name he considered.
-Evan Goldberg said that Scorsese accepted the offer after reading the script, "[he] said he was in.
+Goldberg said that Scorsese accepted the offer after reading the script, "[He] said he was in.
 We never met the man.
 It was a miracle."
-Describing his appearance, Scorsese said, "It's so good it's painful; it's so truthful that it's painful."
+Describing his appearance, Scorsese stated, "It's so good it's painful; it's so truthful that it's painful."
 Executive producer James Weaver also mentioned that Scorsese's appearance helped open the doors for more guests in the series.